LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Insights/Insights-overview-dashboard-navigation.md

 ## Key Components of the Dashboard:
 ## Tabs
-he Insights Dashboard is organised into ‘Tabs’ containing ‘widgets’ which display visualisations of data.
+Insights Dashboard is organised into ‘Tabs’ containing ‘widgets’ which display visualisations of data.
 Across the top of the dashboard, you will see the following tabs:

 ### Overview Tab
 This tab displays the summary statistics associated with your data, such as Number Of Records (i.e. No. of Conversations)